CompARE-Composite/CompAREdesign/README.md

 The CompARE package contains five key functions:

-•	*prob_ce* to compute the probability of a composite binary endpoint.  \
+	- *prob_cbe* to compute the probability of a composite binary endpoint.  \
-•	*lower_corr* to compute the lower bound of Pearson's correlation \
+	- *lower_corr* to compute the lower bound of Pearson's correlation \
-•	*upper_corr* to compute the upper bound for Pearson's correlation \
+	- *upper_corr* to compute the upper bound for Pearson's correlation \
-•	*effect_ce* to compute the treatment effect on the composite binary endpoint \
+	- *effectsize_cbe* to compute the treatment effect on the composite binary endpoint \
-•	*samplesize_ce* to compute the sample size for composite binary endpoint
+	- *samplesize_cbe* to compute the sample size for composite binary endpoint
+	- *ARE_cbe* to compute the ARE method for composite binary endpoint

 # Installation